Green-Software-Foundation/SOFT/README.md

 ### Solution
 The solution is to present a framework incorporating a decision tree strategy.
 It would also reveal where voids exist, providing ideas for future initiatives.

 Closure: For the project to be successful, GSF organisations must test the framework throughout its development and numerous iterations.
 The SCI is an excellent example of a project that was implemented within organisations and resulted in a continuous feedback cycle.
-For organisations to use the framework and create case studies to document their approach and processes.
-The gaps are to be identified and feedback collected and reviewed with the project team for continuous updates to the framework.
+Organisations can use the framework and create case studies to document their approach and processes.
+The gaps are to be identified, and feedback collected and reviewed with the project team for continuous updates to the framework.

 The solution would describe a framework incorporating a method that is focused on a decision tree approach.
 It would also reveal where voids exist, providing ideas for future initiatives.

-**ToC:** By the end of 2024, this initiative will enhance the adoption of various GSF tools and methodologies.

-### Timelines
-- [x] January 2024 – Agree on the project scope with GSF.
-- [x] February 2024 – Define the key terms,  e.g., how we classify technology-based projects.
-- [x] March to August 2024 – Development of the framework.
-- [x] September to October – Solicit feedback and update changes.
-- [ ] October 2024 to January 2025 – Framework development process.